Boiiterra/math_problem_generator_app/README.md

 3. Press download button
 4. After installation open installed file
 5. Complete installation by choosing options you like
-6. After finishing this process app will be opened or yoou need to double click it on your desktop, start menu or find it in the destination folder you picked (Targeted file is `Math problem generator app.exe` or `Math problem generator launcher.exe`)
+6. After finishing this process app will be opened or you need to double click it on your desktop, start menu or find it in the destination folder you picked (Targeted file is `Math problem generator app.exe` or `Math problem generator launcher.exe`)

 ### Linux
 Currently working on it.
-But you can do: \
+But you can do this in console: \
 SSH:
 ```sh
 git clone git@github.com:TerraBoii/math_problem_generator_app.git